 After collectively shelling out millions to televangelists for their own personalized Last Days Calamity Calendar, many Christians are expressing frustration that the “earthquakes, famines and pestilences” foreseen in the Gospel of Luke are not occurring in order, as the seller promised.

 “I was guaranteed by the pastor on the television that I could plan out my last days according to this calendar,” grumbled one dissatisfied customer.
-“I pay $19.95 plus shipping and handling, and I end up getting the pestilence first?
-The earthquake in Utah didn’t hit us until months after that beer virus started, and now my Armageddon schedule is completely off.”
+“I pay $19.95 plus shipping and handling, and I end up getting this endless pestilence first?
+It’s been almost two years since the pandemic started, and we haven’t even had a famine here yet.
+My Armageddon schedule is completely off.”

 Another angry buyer agreed, saying, “I ordered these for my whole congregation, and now I just look silly.”